walkeralex81/Crud-App/README.md

 # Crud-App
-simple crud app using javascript
+simple create read update and delete app using javascript